Want to learn new ways to make extra money?

 2. Check your inventory

-Before you head to the grocery store, see what you have on hand.
+Before you head to the grocery store to meal prep on a budget, see what you have on hand.
 This way you don’t end up wasting food (and money) by purchasing more than you need.

 Taking stock of what you already have will also give you some inspiration for the next week’s meals.
 On my last meal-prep day, I found a can of coconut milk, an unopened bag of rice, and half a jar of curry paste.
 Just a few more ingredients and I had a simple, delicious chicken curry.